psyomn/bcgj10/story/outline.md

 #### Content
   * Well, hello princess.
 Nice of you to join me.
   * Formalities out of the way, yes?

-  * [ interrupt | check room item | check room item ]
+  * [ interrupt | check door | ... ]
+    * [ check room item | ... ]
+      * The strong, silent type.
+      * I can work with that.
+      * So, you're trapped in a room, clearly at the mercy of the wrong type of person.
+      * There is only one way out and the key to getting out is in this room.
+      * Influence.
+I hear you're a fan.
+      * It's curious what we do with it.
+    * [ interrupt ]
-  * influence, I hear you're a fan
+      * Influence.
+I hear you're a fan.
-  * it's curious, what we think of as power
+      * It's curious what we do with it.
-  * like shouting at me from you little room really makes any difference
-  * strengths, well, they can be our weapons.. they can also be our weaknesses
-  * they mark us
+      * Like the notion that shouting at me is going to change how this goes.
+  * It's also curious what we do when our influence is subverted or, worse, completely undercut.
+  * How does it feel?
+  * [ go fuck yourself | let me out | ... ]
+    * [ go fuck yourself ]
+      * Very eloquent.
+    * [ ... ]
+      * Stoic in the face of adversity.
+Admirable.
+Really.
+    * [ let me out ]
+      * That rests with you.
+The exit is yours to take, not mine.
+Although...
-  * you know, it occurs to me that I may have left out some critical pieces here
+  * It occurs to me, that in my haste, I may have left out some critical pieces.
+  * It seems ridiculous to expect you to solve an incomplete puzzle, doesn't it?
   * [ rewind ]

 ## Segment 3